 By registering with the AAHP, the Student and/or Student Representative agrees to the policies, terms and conditions presented in this Agreement, as is, and as updated from time to time, in accordance with this document’s amendments procedure, listed below.

 Amendments to this Agreement

-The AAHP reserves the right to amend this Agreement periodically during the studio year with due written notification to the Student or Student’s Representative; the AAHP will inform the Student and/or Representative of any such amendments via email, and/or through website posts.
+The AAHP reserves the right to amend this Agreement periodically during the studio year with due written email notification and/or via website posts, advising the Student or Student’s Representative of any such amendments.

 By signing this Agreement, the Student and/or the Student’s Representative agrees to abide by any and all such amendments.
 Should the Student and/or the Student’s Representative dispute any such amendments, he or she enjoys the right to withdraw at such time without penalties, and/or further obligations, other than prompt payment of any fees and charges owed to the AAHP for services already rendered and/or products sold, and/or return of AAHP property on loan.

 The AAHP is a classical, not recreational, teaching studio, with a field school counterpart.
 The mission of the AAHP is to fully support and enhance the practitioner’s pursuit of deep craft command as artist (please see complete mission statement on the AAHP website).
 This we do while following the teachings and practices of the great masters of many of the plastic arts of Western culture.

 There are two entry requirements asked of our Student: (1) enthusiasm and commitment to study, and to (2) sit for a free one hour class prior to registering.
 The subsequent requirements for sustained participation under the AAHP are listed throughout this Agreement.